 New York: Oxford University Press, 1966.
 First American Edition.
 Hardcover.
 First Printing of the poet's critically acclaimed first commercially published work (preceded by the privately printed pamphlet, Eleven Poems, in 1965), one of only 1,000 copies (bound from sheets purchased from Faber and Faber, Heaney's London publisher).
-Tall, slim 8vo: 57,pp. Publisher's aquamarine cloth, spine lettered in gilt; typographic dust jacket printed in salmon-pink and olive, lettered black, priced $3.75.
+Tall, slim 8vo: 57,pp. Publisher's aquamarine cloth, spine lettered in gilt; typographic dust jacket, in salmon-pink, olive and white, lettered in black and priced $3.75.
 Signed by Heaney on the title page.
 A stunning copy, tight, square and likely unread; about Fine jacket, fresh and bright, with usual fading to the fugitive salmon-pink on bottom half of spine panel but all lettering undiminished.
 Winner of the Somerset Maugham Award, the Cholmondeley Award, the Eric Gregory Award, and the Geoffrey Faber Memorial Prize.
 Heaney received the Nobel Prize in literature, in 1995.
 Brandes & Durkan A2b.
 Fine / Fine-.
 Item #BB1396